5 Tips to Help Strengthen Your Immune System

 If you can’t get all of the support you need from your meals, consider adding dietary supplements that support daily immune health.
 In addition to the vitamins listed above, botanical supplements can deliver a concentrated shot right when you need it.

 Look for products that blend a variety of botanicals with complementary support functions.
-“Support functions” refer to the manner in which they affect the immune system.
+“Support functions” refer to how they affect the immune system.
 Some such functions include:

 • Immunomodulator: upregulates or downregulates immune response according to what’s needed.